-Failure to Comply with Course/ Program Requirements
+• Failure to Comply with Course/ Program Requirements

 Students enrolled in courses offered within the College's various areas of study are provided standards of classroom conduct within the course syllabus at the discretion of the course instructor.
 Additionally, students enrolled in a selective admissions program are provided with a handbook(s) that sets forth rules and regulations that detail a student's responsibilities and conduct within the program.
 In both cases, the standards of conduct are specifically related to, and intended to ensure compliance with, the academic requirements and goals of the course or program.
 Students must adhere to these conduct guidelines as well as those outlined in the VC Student Handbook Code of Conduct.
-Students found guilty of violating course or program specific rules and regulations. or for not attaining or demonstrating designated benchmarks as outlined in each program's student handbook, may be subject to academic misconduct sanctions to include possible withdrawal from the program.
+Students found guilty of violating course or program specific rules and regulations, as outlined in each program's student handbook, may be subject to academic misconduct sanctions to include possible withdrawal from the program.